sammysun0711/openvino_aigc_samples/LlaMA/README.md

 # LlaMA
-Here is the example for LlaMA model conversion and inference with OpenVINO.
+Here is the example for LlaMA model conversion and inference with OpenVINO runtime.

-## 1.Setup Environment
+## 1. Setup Environment
 ```bash
 conda create -n aigc python=3.10
 conda activate aigc